Judaism 101

 The etrog is a medium-sized citrus fruit, with a color, scent and taste similar to a lemon.
 It is also known in English as the citron, though there is apparently more than one variety of citron.
 This variety is identified in scientific literature as the etrog citron.
 The etrog is used in the waving rituals of the festival of Sukkot, where the etrog is said to represent the heart (because of its shape), and also said to represent the ideal kind of Jews, who have both knowledge of Torah and good deeds (because it has both a pleasant scent and a pleasant taste).
 One midrash suggests that the etrog, not the apple, was the forbidden fruit in the Garden of Eden.
 Why, then, does the Western world think that the fruit was the apple?
 Perhaps because the ancient Greeks called this fruit the Persian apple, Median apple or golden apple.

 The pulp is edible but quite sour, like a lemon.
-It looks much like any other citrus pulp, see the picture above right, though the skin of the pulp is somewhat more dense.
+It looks much like any other citrus pulp, see Pic.
+7 below, though the skin of the pulp is somewhat more dense.
 With diligent squeezing, you can obtain a tablespoon or two of etrog juice, too sour to drink but suitable for making a glass or two of etrog-ade!

 The Etrog Tree

-I will not presume to give any advice on how to grow etrogs from seeds, because I suspect my success is more due to persistence than to my technique.
+I will not presume to give any advice on how to grow etrogs from seeds, because I have very little gardening skill and my success with this one was mostly luck.
 I'm sure it is no different than growing any other citrus seed, and there are certainly better places to get that information than on this site!
 Two things I can tell you about caring for them once they sprout: don't overwater them (wait until the soil begins to dry out), and don't underfertilize them.

 I gather that it is not unusual for an etrog or other citrus trees to grow multiple trunks, as this one did.
 For what it's worth, my second trunk developed after I mistakenly repotted my etrog tree at an angle during its second year.
 A new trunk started to grow out of the first trunk, growing straight up.
 You can clearly see the two distinct trunks, looking like two different trees, in the third picture above.

-Etrog leaf The etrog tree is an evergreen, which means its leaves should be green year-round, unless of course you underfertilize it as I did this year, in which case the leaves turn yellow and drop off.
+The etrog tree is an evergreen, which means its leaves should be green year-round, unless of course you underfertilize it or it's infested with pests, in which case the leaves turn yellow and drop off.
 Etrog leaves are large and oval-shaped, five or six inches long and two inches wide.
 They should have a rich green color.
-The one pictured at right is yellowing a bit at the edges, but is otherwise a good color.
+The one in Pic.
+12 is yellowing a bit at the edges, but is otherwise a good color.
 They smell very much like Lemon Pledge furniture polish!
 Some people put the leaves in closets to repel moths.

-Etrog trees produce small white flowers, an inch or two across, that will eventually develop into fruits when the tree is mature enough to produce them.
-My tree has not yet produced any fruit, but it is still very young.
+Etrog trees produce small white flowers, an inch or two across, that will eventually develop into fruits.
+Etrog trees are self-fertilizing, so you don't need multiple trees to produce fruits.
+However, if your etrog tree is indoors, without bees to transfer the pollen, you'll have to help this along.
+You can do this by shaking the branches near the flowers once or twice a day, or perhaps tapping the flowers with a soft paint brush to move the pollen around.
+This tree never successfully produced fruit, but I have produced other fruits from indoor plants this way.
 The flower picture above was taken in March 2005, when the tree was about 2½ years old, and was the first time I had noticed flowers on the tree.
 You can see that several other flowers are ready to blossom on the same branch.

 Etrog trees also develop thorns, which are between ½ and ¾ inch long.
 They are quite thin and rather sharp, but do not possess any irritant properties.
 The thorns tend to grow out of the trunks or branches, usually near the leaves.